ShirsenduP/GeneticComplexityInTheOpgg/Figure S8/README.txt

-O_zeta
+K_sigma

-Looking at the proportion of the population that is killed off each timestep during evolution and its effect on cooperation levels.
+Looking at the effect of the loner's payoff on cooperation levels